yugabyte/yugabyte-db/docs/content/preview/integrations/tools/visualstudioworkbench.md

 To use Cassandra Workbench with YugabyteDB, you need to have the following

-- YugabyteDB up and running.
-Refer to [YugabyteDB Prerequisites](../#yugabytedb-prerequisites).
+- Your YugabyteDB cluster should be up and running.
+Refer to [Quick-start](/preview/quick-start-yugabytedb-managed/) for more info.
 - Visual Studio Code [installed](https://code.visualstudio.com).

 ## Install the Cassandra Workbench extension